 On this page:

-On 27th January 2014 the Company issued a Statement announcing that the re-opening of the Bridge would be delayed due to issues to do with the demolition of the old Bridge (see FAQ 2.9), and the adverse river conditions in January 2014 (see FAQ 2.10).
-Key dates are now:
+On 13th March the Company issued a Statement announcing that the re-opening of the Bridge would be delayed until September 2014.
+This is due to issues to do with the demolition of the old Bridge (see FAQ 2.9), and the adverse river conditions December 2013 - March 2014 (see FAQ 2.10).
+Key dates are:

 All works are carried out in accordance with approved method statements and risk assessments.